jbailey2705/StockAnalysis/README.md

 # StockAnalysis
 ## Stock Analysis overview of Green Stocks total daily volumn and yearly returns.
 ### Pulled in daily volumns for the 2018 yearly green stocks
-- Green Stocks dropped -63% over the year in 2018
+- DQ dropped -63% over the year in 2018
+## All Stocks Analysis Total Daily volume (2018)
+- All Green Stocks have shown a drop in Return in 2018